-Lately, we’ve been focusing on sales funnels (link) and how to use that process to convert leads.
-While a sales funnel is an incredibly effective tool to create long-term clients and customers, a Buyer’s Persona is what keeps the funnel flowing steadily.
+Lately, we’ve been focusing on sales funnels and how to use that process to convert leads.
+While a sales funnel is an incredibly effective tool to create long-term clients and customers, understanding your Buyer’s Persona is what keeps the funnel flowing steadily.
 Think of a Buyer’s Persona as an avatar for your clients.
-Typically, niche products and services will attract a certain demographic.
-Your Buyer’s Persona will help you define that demographic and help keep their attention for the long haul.
+Your Buyer’s Persona will help you define that demographic and be the basis of how you develop content to keep their attention for the long haul.

 Creating engaging and relevant content that is catered to your Buyer’s Persona is the easiest way to grasp that attention.
 There are several ways to do this, so it’s time to get creative!
 First, let’s define your Buyer’s Persona.

 In short, you’ll want to really tell a story with this person.
 Start with the basics:

 - Their age